 - You can’t use HARP on the same property twice.

-A source inside FHFA has confirmed that a new HARP program will open up to homeowners starting October 1, 2017.
+FHFA has confirmed that a new HARP-like program will open up to homeowners starting January 1, 2019.
 The new program eliminates the requirement that the loan must have been opened on or before May 31, 2009.
+Instead, the loan note date must be on or after October 1, 2017.

 Guidelines for the new program, according to FHFA sources, are as follows.

-- No missed payments in previous six months
+- No missed payments in the previous six months

-- No more than one missed payment in previous 12 months
+- No more than one missed payment in the previous 12 months

 - HARP mortgage holders are not eligible